 Short of that, this build is an absolute powerhouse that’s practically at the top of the food chain.

-RAM: When it comes to building a gaming PC, 16GB of RAM is basically a must in 2020.
+RAM: 16GB of RAM is the set standard for the amount of RAM you need in 2023.
 You could get by with less, but your performance would be impacted in most newer games.
+You could also consider doubling down for 32GB at this point, but anything more is still unnecessary for gaming.

 Keyboards, Mice, and Audio